isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 4. If I am a Malaysia Citizen, Malaysia Permanent Resident or holder of a Malaysia Long-Term Pass entering Malaysia using the VTL (Land), can I use the VTL (Land) to re-enter to Singapore?

-With effect from <b>19 December 2021, 2359hrs</b>, Malaysia Citizens can enter Singapore under VTL (Land).
+Malaysia Citizens can enter Singapore under VTL (Land).

-Malaysia Permanent Residents or holder of a Malaysia Long-Term pass are not allowed to enter Singapore under VTL (land) unless they are a Singapore Citizen, Singapore Permanent Resident or holder of a Singapore-issued Long-Term pass.
+Malaysia Permanent Residents or holder of a Malaysia-issued long-term pass are not allowed to enter Singapore under VTL (land) unless they are a Singapore Citizen, Singapore Permanent Resident or holder of a Singapore-issued Long-Term pass.

 #### 5. Must I stay in Singapore for a minimum period after I enter Singapore under the VTL (Land)?